-After clicking on the Discount icon, you’ll be brought to your Discounts page, where you will see a list of discount offers you have created.
+Click the Discount icon to view the Discounts page.
+Here is a list of discount offers you have created.
 It might be completely empty if you’ve never been here before, so let’s go ahead and change that by creating a discount.
-Click on the “Create a Discount” button.
+Click the “Create a Discount” button.

-Also in this window, you’ll need to define whether you want your discount to be a fixed dollar amount subtracted from the subtotal or a percentage of the order subtotal.
-You’ll need to enter either a dollar amount or a percentage amount in the field to the right, depending on which option you choose.
+Next, click the drop-down menu to choose whether you want your discount to be a fixed dollar amount subtracted from the order subtotal or a percentage subtracted from the order subtotal.
+Depending on which option you choose, enter either a dollar amount or a percentage amount in the field to the right.

 Once you have that information completed, hit the “Next” button to be brought to the second part of the discount setup process.

-When creating an offer that's going to be used specifically for AdvancePay, we have some important recommendations!
+When creating or selecting an offer that's going to be used specifically for AdvancePay, we have some important recommendations!

-While expiration dates create that sense of urgency to order as soon as possible, it's extremely important NOT to set an expiration date for AdvancePay offers.
+It's important not to set an expiration date for AdvancePay offers.
 The offer code is a coupon, and it cannot be used past the expiration date, just like a coupon.
-The ability to receive the coupon stops when the gallery status is updated from AP to publish.
-However, the offer needs to remain active and redeemable in order for customers to use it whenever they want.
-If the code expired when you published, they never would have a chance to order.
+The ability to receive the coupon stops when the gallery status is updated from AdvancePay to Published.

-We generally suggest not expiring offer codes for at least 6 weeks after the gallery has been published or not expiring them at all.
+If you do want to set an expiration date for the offer, we suggest not expiring offer codes for at least 6 weeks after the gallery has been published.
 This keeps customers happy and ordering simple.